DavidVollmers/Ignis/README.md

 The web components package, containing components and interfaces that are specific to the web/browser, like `ScrollDetector` and `ILocalStorage` or `IFocus`.

+### Ignis.Components.Reactivity

+The reactivity package, containing components and classes that are specific to the Ignis [reactivity system](https://ignis.dvolper.dev/docs/components/reactivity).

 ### Ignis.Utils